Special Experience

 Kyoto/Osaka & around

-[January 21-31 Only] The Best Plum Tree Bonsai in Japan, and Tea Ceremony with a Master of the Enshu School
+[January 10 – March 10] The Best Plum Tree Bonsai in Japan, and Tea Ceremony with a Master of the Enshu School

 Overview

 Known in Japan as “the elder brother of flowers,” plum blossoms are beloved as harbingers of springtime.
 This plan offers Wabunka guests a chance to see the crème de la crème of traditional plum bonsai at an event held every January to March in Nagahama, Shiga – roughly an hour from Kyoto.
 Built to serve as a guesthouse for the Emperor Meiji, the historic Keiunkan building is the host for this annual event in which visitors enjoy some 90 specimens of plum bonsai while touring the magnificent grounds.
-Wabunka guests are treated to expert commentary from the professional bonsai gardeners whose job it is to care for these trees, followed by an authentic warrior-style tea ceremony rooted in Nagahama traditions with master of the Enshu tea ceremony school Tyas Sosen.
+Wabunka guests are treated to expert commentary from the professional bonsai gardeners whose job it is to care for these trees, followed by an authentic samurai tea ceremony with a master from the Enshu school, which has roots in Nagahama.
 Feel the soul of springtime.

 Key Features

-・Take in the Nagahama Plum Bonsai Exhibition between January 21-31, with expert commentary from a professional bonsai gardener
+・Take in the Nagahama Plum Bonsai Exhibition between January 10 and March 10, with expert commentary from a professional bonsai gardener, along with a guided tour of Keiun-kan

-・Experience samurai-style tea ceremony in teahouse Keiro-an under Tyas Sosen, a master of Enshu style tea ceremony
+・Experience samurai-style tea ceremony in teahouse Keiro-an under a master of Enshu style tea ceremony

-*This experience is only available between January 21-31.
+*This experience is only available between January 10 and March 10.

 Kyoto/Osaka & around